 Students applying to the Distinguished Major Program must have a minimum cumulative GPA of 3.4 and have completed 18 credit hours towards their Cognitive Science major by the end of the semester in which they apply.
 Students wishing to do an empirical study with humans, requiring data collection and analysis, need to take PSYC 2005, or provide some other proof that they can analyze their data.
 In addition to the major requirements for Cognitive Science, students must register for two semesters of supervised research in COGS 4970 and COGS 4980: Distinguished Major Thesis.
-Additionally, concurrent registration in PSYC 3870: Seminar for Distinguished Majors is recommended.
+DMPS for the current academic year will sign up for COGS 4970 with Per Sederberg.
+Students admitted to the DMP will continue their supervised research with labs and mentors designated on their applicaions.
 Based on their independent research, students must complete a thesis at least one month prior to graduation.
 Please note: The DMP credits do not apply towards the 30 credit hours required for the major.

 How to Apply